Venafi/vault-pki-backend-venafi/README.md

     plugin directory correctly with a non-symlinked directory as mentioned earlier.
 Also, make sure this change is reflected when calling for the SHA-256 checksum.

-7. Enable the CyberArk secrets engine:
+7. Enable the Venafi secrets engine:

    ```bash
    vault secrets enable -path=venafi-pki -plugin-name=venafi-pki-backend plugin